Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 - Have at least a copy of your passport in a daypack for all activities.

-- Boat Safaris, we encourage the use of a life vest.
+- For boat safaris, we encourage the use of a life vest.

 - On a Family Safari, never let children be unattended.